DataEdgeSystems/odl-sample-service/README.md

 - __Model__ - the model defines the data types and service RPCs in an implementation neutral notation using the [yang modeling language](https://tools.ietf.org/html/rfc6020)
 - __Provider__ - this is an implementation of the service based on the interfaces generated from the model.
+- __Consumer__ - this is really a test bundle that can respond to notifications sent out from the HelloProvider.
 - __NB API__ - this is a RESTful interface into the capabilities of the service, *note: there need not be a one-to-one correlation between the service interface and the NB API*
 - __CLI__ - this exposes the service capability to the CLI.
 This is current TDB and I have not looked into how this is actually done.